What Every Student Employee Needs to Know About FICA

 Meeting the criteria for the FICA tax exception DOES NOT affect a student's eligibility to work as a student employee.
-Students are eligible to work as a student employee in any given fall or spring semester if he or she is registered in an Oakton credit or Alliance for Lifelong Learning course for that semester.
-If a student ends his or her enrollment for a given semester (e.g. they dropped their classes), they must also end their employment.
+Students are eligible to work as a student employee in any given fall or spring semester if he or she is registered in a minimum of 3 credit hours for that semester.
+Courses changed to audit and Alliance for Lifelong Learning classes will not be considered for eligibility for student employment.
 Students are eligible to work in the summer if they were enrolled the preceding spring, during the current summer term, or for the following fall.

 1600 E. Golf Road